Grant Funding Resources

 - Predatory Journals and Conferences: CalTech Resources and Himmelfarb Health Sciences Library

 - Article Processing Fee Discounts: The University of Toronto Libraries offers eligible UofT authors discounts on article processing fees for some journals.

-Integrating Sex and Gender into Research Resources
+Integrating Sex and Gender into Research/Equity, Diversity and Inclusion

 - Integrating Sex and Gender into research: Women’s College Hospital

 - Essential metrics for assessing sex and gender integration in research

 - CIHR Sex and Gender Research and Methods

 - CIHR Meet the Methods Series: Methods for prospectively and retrospectively incorporating gender-related variables in clinical research

 - University of Toronto’s site on EDI in Research & Innovation

 - American Medical Association guidance on reporting race and ethnicity in medial and scientific journals